ian-cox/Site-Judging-Platform/readme.md

-# Kirby
+# Site Judging Platform

+This judging platform is built on Kirby CMS
 Kirby is a file-based CMS.
-Easy to setup.
-Easy to use.
-Flexible as hell.

 ## Trial

-You can try Kirby on your local machine or on a test server as long as you need to make sure it is the right tool for your next project.
+You can try Kirby on your local machine or on a test server as long as you need to make sure it is the right tool for your project.

 ## Buy a license